intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 includes participants in the IETF and IRTF, IAB and IESG members, individuals who use RFCs in procurement decisions, authors of RFCs and Internet-Drafts, developers of tools used to author RFCs, scholarly researchers, and so on.
-The IETF LLC Board members, staff, and the IETF Executive Director are invited to participate as community members in the RSWG to the extent permitted by any relevant IETF LLC policies.
+The IETF LLC Board members, staff, contractors, and the IETF Executive Director are invited to participate as community members in the RSWG to the extent permitted by any relevant IETF LLC policies.
 Members of the RSAB are also expected to participate actively.